-Structure names are represented in monospaced font, as are method names.
-For example: "DB->open() is a method on a DB handle."
+Class names are represented in monospaced font, as are method names.
+For example: "Db::open() is a Db class method."

 Variable or non-literal text is presented in italics.
-For example: "Go to your DB_INSTALL directory."
+For example: "Go to your DB\INSTALL directory."

 Program examples are displayed in a monospaced font on a shaded background.
 For example: